harvitronix/wordpress-admin-chartbeat-widget/README.md

 Wordpress Admin Chartbeat Widget
 ================================

-This is juat a little admin widget for Wordpress to show your current top pages using the Chartbeat API.
+This is just a little admin widget for Wordpress to show your current top pages using the Chartbeat API.

 The widget will load on the bottom left of your admin dashboard.
 Re-order it for better prominence for your writers to see when they log in to Wordpress.